pingcap/talent-plan/rust/projects/project-2/project.md

 correctly.
 For this project the [`failure`] crate will provide the tools to easily handle errors of all kinds.

-_Find the latest version of the failure crate and add it to your dependencies in `Cargo.toml`._ There are a number of ways to find and import the latest version of crate, but hint: check out the built-in [`cargo search`] and the plug-in [`cargo edit`]. <!-- TODO: make sure cargo edit is still cool. -->

 [`failure`]: https://docs.rs/failure/0.1.5/failure/

 The [failure guide][fg] describes [several] error handling patterns.